BrowserStackCE/browserstack-examples-pytest/README.md

 -   How to run the test?

-    To run the entire test suite in parallel on multiple BrowserStack browsers, update the 'parallelsperplatform' in the browserstack.yml file & use the following command:
+    To run the entire test suite in parallel on multiple BrowserStack browsers, use the following command:

     ```sh
-    browserstack-sdk pytest -s src/test/suites/*.py
+    browserstack-sdk pytest -s src/test/suites/*.py --browserstack.config=./browserstack_parallel.yml
     ```
 ### [Web application hosted on internal environment] Running your tests on BrowserStack using BrowserStackLocal